 - Simple excision—A scalpel is used to cut out the lesion.

-- Curettage and electrodesiccation—The cancer is scooped out with a sharp, spoon shaped tool.
-The tool uses a mild electric current to stop bleeding.
-The current also kills any cancer cells that may have been left behind.
-This is used for small skin cancers that are not deep.
+- Curettage and electrodesiccation—The cancer is scooped out with a sharp, spoon-shaped tool.
+It is used for small skin cancers that are not deep.

 - Mohs micrographic surgery—The lesion is shaved off in thin layers.
 The doctor will repeat the process until the removed layers show no signs of cancer.
-The goal is to remove as little healthy tissue as possible while making sure all the cancer is gone.
-This method is used to remove:
+Mohs is used to remove:

 - Large tumors